ajinshanid/netflix-data-analysis-/README.md

 ## Overview

 This project provides a basic exploratory data analysis (EDA) of the Netflix Movies and TV Shows dataset, which contains information about movies and TV shows available on Netflix.
-The analysis is performed in a Jupyter Notebook and includes data loading, data cleaning, visualization, and some key insights into the distribution of content types, genres, and countries represented on Netflix.
+The analysis is performed in a Jupyter Notebook and includes data loading, data cleaning, visualization, and some key insights into the distribution of content types and countries represented on Netflix.

 ## Dataset